Last Updated September 3, 2020

 Regardless of how you apply for permanent residency in the US, you will need to meet a handful of general requirements to be eligible for your green card.

-The US sets a high standard for all potential green card holders, so in this section, we will discuss each general qualification for US permanent residency in detail.
+The US sets a high standard for all potential green card holders, so aside from the fees and procedures, there are also general qualifications you must demonstrate to obtain US permanent residency.

-You should take care to ensure that anything in your background will not disqualify you from obtaining your green card should you decide to apply, and if you have concerns, we highly recommend that you speak to a US immigration lawyer who can provide you with more detailed guidance.
+You should take care to ensure that anything in your background will not disqualify you from obtaining your green card should you decide to apply.
+If you have concerns, we highly recommend that you speak to a US immigration lawyer who can provide you with more detailed guidance.

-All potential US permanent residents must undergo a health examination in the US and receive all necessary vaccinations prior to receiving their green cards.
+All potential US permanent residents must undergo a health examination and receive all necessary vaccinations prior to receiving their green cards.

 This process exists to determine whether your presence in the US could constitute a health risk to the general public.
 While this doesn’t mean that your health record has to be impeccable, certain diseases or conditions may disqualify you from becoming a US permanent resident.